Help with Primate Husbandry as a Gibbon Rehab Volunteer in the rainforest!

 It cares for gibbons that were victims of the illegal wildlife trade.
 The rehab process is long and intensive.
 It requires 5 to 10 years for each gibbon to learn natural behaviours.
 Then they have a chance to be released back into the wild.

 The role of a Gibbon Rehab Volunteer is to assist the primate keepers with food preparation, feeding and enrichment.
 You will also do daily cleaning of the enclosures.
-Moreover, there is scope to do animal observation studies, if you are interested in this aspect.
+Moreover, there is scope to do animal observation studies.

 Responsible interaction with primates to allow release into the wild

 This project follows professional guidelines for rehabilitation and re-introduction into the wild.
 So, you will learn that physical contact must be kept to a minimum.
 Not just because primates need to learn natural behaviour, away from human contact.
 There is also a risk of transmitting diseases between humans and primates.
 So proper vaccinations are required for a gibbon rehab volunteer.